GuideWell. Group private medical insurance using open referrals.

 - Our claims process promotes prompt returns to health and to the workplace.
 We’ve set up dedicated claims teams to focus on specific medical conditions.
 Our in-house clinicians work closely with the teams to offer one-on-one support so that we can treat each claim on a case by case basis.

 - We help remove the stresses associated with making an insurance claim.
 When it comes to helping employees, we focus on what’s important – making a recovery and returning to work – rather than dealing with paperwork.
-Most claims are dealt with over the phone, and most employees are transferred straight through to the hospital or facility at which they’re going to be seen by a specialist.
+Most claims are dealt with over the phone, and most employees are transferred straight through to book an appointment with the hospital or facility at which they’re going to be treated.
 We make time to help your clients manage their claims costs, and we’re always exploring innovative ways to manage overall spend - without affecting the member experience.